Can you really make your hair thicker, naturally?

 Hair thickness can refer to strand diameter or hair density.
 Image by Caio Cardenas.

-But when regular folk talk about hair thickness, there's another thing they're talking about, too.
+But when regular folk talk about hair thickness, there's another thing they're referring to, too.
 The technical term is "hair density", or how many individual strands you have on your head.
 When we talk about thinning hair, this is usually what people mean; a change in the number of strands.

 At least from a distance, high hair density or large strand diameter usually give the same impression - tons of volume.
 So it's not a surprise that the terms are used interchangeably.